AdobeDocs/commerce-operations.en/help/tools/data-migration-tool/customize.md

 >[!NOTE]
 >
 >Read the [Technical Specification](technical-specification.md) before attempting to extend the [!DNL Data Migration Tool].
-Also review the [Migration Guide](../overview.md) for general information about using the migration tool.
+Also, review the [Migration Guide](../overview.md) for general information about using the migration tool.

 ## Minor data format and structure changes